EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Additional Actions: No
 Range: Self/Long
 Increases offensive penalty: No
-Tags: Focus spell
+Tags: Focus
 Description.
 You weave mana around you to protect you from hostile spells.
 When you cast this spell you gain Mana shield 1.
 For each spell level above 1st you highten Mana shield Status effect step by 1 up to Mana Shield 6 when cast with 5th level spell slot.
 For each additional *Action token* used you can shield 1 additional target.
-You can *Focus spell* on this spell to not lower it's status this round.
+You can *Focus* on this spell to not lower it's status this round.

 ## Burning spit